ckipp01/dotty-error-index/README.md

   - [X] 0036 DanglingThisInPathID - Compiler won't emit this anymore.
 It's not referenced anywhere in the codebase
   - [ ] 0038 OverridesNothingButNameExistsID - See notes in the file
+  - [ ] 0046 CyclicReferenceInvolvingID - See notes in the file
+  - [ ] 0047 CyclicReferenceInvolvingImplicitID - See notes in the file